malonzm1/LuxHMM/README.md

 For instance, run\_hmm.py can be called as

-	python run_hmm.py run_hmm.py -l1 0,1,2,3,4,5 -l2 6,7,8,9,10,11 -c 5 -d1 total_files.txt -d2 methylated_files.txt
+	python run_hmm.py run_hmm.py -l1 0,1,2,3,4,5 -l2 6,7,8,9,10,11 -c 5 -d1 total_fileList.txt -d2 methylated_fileList.txt
 	python run_hmm.py -f data/lambda_fileList.txt -n data/nameList.txt -o $PWD/controls -l $STAN_HOME

 *Input*

-The file **lambda\_fileList.txt** contains a space-delimited list of bed files containing read counts of methylated and unmethylated cytosines generated using the **Bismark** pipeline.
-Each tab delimited bed file follows the format `<chromosome> <start position> <end position> <methylation percentage> <count methylated> <count unmethylated>`.
-The sample bed files in this repo contain '-' in the fourth column in place of methylation percentage.

-The file **nameList.txt** contains a space-delimited list of labels for the libraries corresponding to the files in **lambda\_fileList.txt**.
+The file **total\_fileList.txt** contains the list of textfiles containing the total read counts, one file per line.
+Each textfile in the list contains the total read counts for one chromosome.
+Each line in the textfile is a tab-delimited list of total read counts, one line per CpG.
+Each tab-delimited file follows the format `<chromosome>:<CpG position> <Total count, sample 1> ... <Total count, sample N>`.
+The file **methylated\_fileList.txt** contains the list of textfiles containing the methylated read counts, one file per line.
+Each textfile in the list contains the methylated read counts for one chromosome.
+Each line in the textfile is a tab-delimited list of methylated read counts, one line per CpG.
+Each tab-delimited file follows the format `<chromosome>:<CpG position> <Methylation count, sample 1> ... <Methylation count, sample N>`.

 *Output*